gitHBDX/TransfoRNA/README.md

     - Criteria for ID and OOD:  Sub-class containing more than 8 sequences are considered ID, otherwise OOD.
   - An additional **putative 5' adapter affixes set** contains 294 sequences known to be technical artefacts.
 The 5’-end perfectly matches the last five or more nucleotides of the 5’-adapter sequence, commonly used in small RNA sequencing.
   - The knowledge-based annotation (KBA) pipline including installation guide is located under `kba_pipline`
+- LC: NGS sequencing data from a clinical lung cancer (LC) [study](https://www.jto.org/article/S1556-0864(23)00670-6/fulltext)
+  - This dataset was only used for validation.
 - Additional Datasets:
     - sncRNA, collected from [RFam](https://rfam.org/) (classification of RNA precursors into 13 classes)
     - premiRNA [human miRNAs](http://www.mirbase.org)(classification of true vs pseudo precursors)